AUC Medical Sciences Curriculum

 10 Credit Hours

-The Gastroenterology-Nutrition module will discuss and integrate the normal anatomy, embryology, histology, and physiology of the gastrointestinal system and the role of nutrition in human health.
-The normal functioning of the GI system will be compared to pathologies at the molecular, biochemical, cellular, tissue, and whole-organ levels.
-An evidence-based and patient-centered approach will be applied to the teaching of how to manage and maintain a healthy gastrointestinal system.
+The Gastroenterology and Nutrition module provides a comprehensive study of the gastrointestinal system, integrating normal anatomy, embryology, histology, and physiology with the critical role of nutrition in human health.
+The module explores the normal functioning of the GI system and contrasts it with pathologies at molecular, biochemical, cellular, tissue, and organ levels.
+An evidence-based, patient-centered approach is emphasized to teach students how to manage and maintain gastrointestinal health.

 Endocrine and Reproductive